Here’s How Startup Founders Should Offer Employee Equity

 - Cons: Early exercising can create extra accounting and administrative work for your company.
 If an employee exercises early but leaves before their stock has fully vested, you’ll have to manage a repurchase process, which opens its own delectable can of worms.
 You may also have to help your employee navigate the 83(b) election process.
 The 83(b) is a form that has to be filed within 30 days from the date your employee decides to early exercise.

 Nice job!
 You now know how to put together the startup equity package your future employees are dreaming of.
-Check out 25 cute animals hugging — it’s exactly what it sounds like — and give yourself a hug.
-Difficult milestones are always worthy of celebration, and you’re now that much closer to building a team of owners!
+Difficult milestones are always worthy of celebration, and you’re now that much closer to building a team of owners at your startup company!

 “As a founder, the right thing to do is to treat your employees like true owners of the business,” said Joshua Reeves, co-founder and CEO of Gusto.
 “The standard equity packages are slowly changing, and we’re excited to be part of this new wave of treating the employee as a true owner of the business.”